-I am here sitting in my living room, thinking about some of the questions I have been asked recently, and one that comes to me really often is how to sauce pasta.
-It is something that most Italian can do quite well since it’s part of our culture, but of course pasta is not a worldwide thing.
+I am here sitting in my living room, thinking about some of the questions I have been asked recently, and one that comes to me really often is how to sauce pasta the Italian way.
+It is something that most Italian can do quite well since it’s part of our culture, but of course, pasta is not a worldwide thing.

 The first thing you have to do right is: get the sauce ready before the pasta is!
 This is important, because pasta does not like to wait!
 With few exceptions, like cacio e pepe or carbonara, which are express preparations, the sauce can be prepared in advance.
-I actually recommend to stock up on some sauces in the freezer, for last minute Italian dinners: the perfect examples are bolognese ragù and pesto genovese.
+I actually recommend stocking up on some sauces in the freezer, for last-minute Italian dinners: bolognese ragù and pesto Genovese are the perfect examples.

 Many may ask: what do you mean with “al dente” (literally: “to the tooth”)?
 There is an easy answer and a more advanced one.